El Sur Ranch: Modern ownership

 The current owner, James Jerome Hill III, is descended from railroad magnate James J. Hill.
 His son Louis W. Hill bought considerable land in Pebble Beach, California when it was first developed by the Pacific Improvement Company with the intent to attract the wealthy.
 The family enjoyed the mild winters on the California Central Coast and beginning in 1910 often wintered there.
 Louis' son Cortlandt Taylor Hill built a vacation home in Pebble Beach.
 Cortlandt married Blanche Lucille Ellen (née Wilbur) in 1934.
 She had previously been married to George Randolph Hearst, the eldest son of publishing tycoon William Randolph Hearst.
 The elder Hearst had nurtured an ambition to buy large areas of the Big Sur coast at one time.
 Blanche married Cortlandt Hill on March 31, 1934, at the Ritz Tower on Park Avenue in New York City.
 They divorced in 1952.
 Cortlandt married Marion Ballaire in 1953.
 They had three children, including James Jerome Hill III, named after his uncle and great-grandfather.

 In 1955 Cortlandt bought the El Sur Ranch from Harry C. Hunt.
 His son James spent many weekends and summer vacations on the ranch.
+In 1967, the ranch was subject to a precedent-making trespassing appellate court case prosecuted by Leon Panetta's brother, Joseph R. Panetta.
 Cortlandt and Marion were divorced in March 1972.
 Cortlandt married Blanche C. Hauserman (née Christian) on January 9, 1973.
 She had opened the first commercial building and ski shop at Vail Ski Resort, and both were enthusiastic leaders in the snow skiing community.